 Whale Oil Row, 1832 Houses

-Four privately owned Greek Revival houses built by whale oil merchants or captains.
+Huntington Street just beyond Gov Winthrop Boulevard.
+4 privately owned Greek Revival houses built by whale oil merchants or captains.

-DIRECTIONS: Driving: South on Eugene O'Neill Drive to end.
-Right on Tilley Street.
-Go up hill on Huntington Street.
-Houses just beyond 2nd traffic light.
 Walking: North 1 block on Eugene O'Neill Drive.
 Left on State Street to top.
 Right onto Huntington Street.
 Houses just beyond Gov. Winthrop Boulevard. (.5 mile)

 All rights reserved.
 Reproduction in whole or in part in any form or medium without express written